-Highnoon Laboratories Limited (PSX: HINOON) was established in 1984 under the Companies Act, 2017.
+Highnoon Laboratories Limited (PSX: HINOON) was set up in 1984 under the Companies Act, 2017.
 The company manufactures, imports, sells and markets pharmaceutical and allied consumer products.

 Historical operational performance

-The company has mostly seen a double-digit growing topline, with the exception of CY12, when it contracted by over 16 percent, while profit margins in the last six years particularly, have been stable.
+The company has mostly seen a rising topline with the exception of CY12, when it contracted by over 16 percent.
+Profit margins have also largely remained stable over the years.

 During CY16, topline grew by 15 percent.
 A large part of the company’s revenue is generated through local sales.
 During the year, both local and export sales witnessed a rise, by over 12 percent and nearly 4 percent, respectively.
 Segment-wise, alimentary tract and metabolism segment saw a 17 percent rise in its revenue, 29 percent in respiratory segment, while the cardiovascular grew by 23 percent.
 The growth in latter was due to new products.
 With a marginal rise in cost of production, gross margin remained more or less flat at nearly 47 percent.
 With slight reductions in operating expenses, there was a marginal incline in net margin that was recorded at 10.6 percent.

 In CY17, the company saw its revenue growing by nearly 18 percent.
 Both export sales and local sales witnessed growth, by 36 percent and 19 percent, respectively.
 Segment-wise, alimentary tract and metabolism grew by 18 percent, respiratory segment by 19 percent and cardiovascular by 23 percent.
 The company also has herbal portfolio that has received a decent response.
 On the other hand, cost of production reduced slightly that took gross margin 47.7 percent.
 However, the rise in distribution expenses, due to new product launches and expansion in sales personnel, had a negative impact on net margin; although the latter contracted very marginally, hovering around over 10 percent.